 The power-on self-test (POST) indicates the detection of a problem.
-See "Power-on self-test (POST)" on page 56 and "POST error messages" on page 56 for information.
-Additional information is recorded in the system error logs.
-(For detailed information, see POST Error Log in Advanced Setup in "Configuration/Setup Utility menu choices" in the User's Guide.)
+See "Power-on self-test (POST)" on page 60 and "POST error messages" on page 60 for information.
+For detailed information, see POST Error Log in Advanced Setup in "Configuration/Setup Utility menu choices" in the User's Guide.

-· Diagnostic programs and error messages
+Diagnostic programs and error messages